Mental health: when anxiety, stress or low mood is held deeper in the body

 For some people, that may mean less anxiety, less heaviness, better sleep, more emotional freedom, more inner safety, or the sense that they are no longer being run by an old pattern.
 For others, it may mean returning to therapy with more capacity, using medication more intelligently with their doctor, or making clearer choices in their life.

 To see how this has looked for real people, read the patient stories.
-For the more detailed anxiety and nervous-system explanation, read when anxiety is more than anxiety.

 How I hold this safely